 Business & Financial Affairs/Financial Services (Financial File):

-Copies of all grant-related financial reports are retained by Financial Services for a minimum period of three years following the submission of the final report, or as long as required by the sponsor.
+Copies of all grant-related financial reports are retained by Financial Services for a minimum period of three years following the submission of the final expenditure report, or as long as required by the sponsor.

-Financial supporting documentation received for expenses billed to grants are retained for a minimum period of three years following the submission of the final report, or as long as required by the sponsor.
+Financial supporting documentation received for expenses billed to grants are retained for a minimum period of three years following the submission of the final expenditure report, or as long as required by the sponsor.

-Copies of all signed grant effort reports and cost match documentation are held for a minimum period of three years following the submission of the final report, or as long as required by the sponsor.
+Copies of all signed grant effort reports and cost match documentation are held for a minimum period of three years following the submission of the final expenditure report, or as long as required by the sponsor.

-Grant close-out documentation is maintained by Financial Services held for a minimum period of three years following the submission of the final report, or as long as required by the sponsor.
+Grant close-out documentation is maintained by Financial Services are held for a minimum period of three years following the submission of the final expenditure report, or as long as required by the sponsor.

 Departmental Level (Program File):